matthiasprobst/h5RDMtoolbox/docs/wrapper/index.rst

 .. note::

    The wrapper-classes extend but don't limit the functionality of the `h5py` package.
-So users that are familiar to the `h5py` package will find all features but will be enforced to provide e.g. certain attributes to fulfill the requirements of a certain meta convention.
+So users that are familiar to the `h5py` package will find all features, but will be enforced to provide e.g. certain attributes to fulfill the requirements of a certain meta convention.